Guns N' Roses: Background of new album

 A new Guns N' Roses album had reportedly been in the works since 1994, with Rose the only original member still in the band.
-Several producers, including Youth, Moby, Mike Clink, Eric Caudieux & Sean Beaven worked with the band during the late 90's, incorporating new electronic and industrial elements to the music.
+Several producers, including Youth, Moby, Mike Clink, Eric Caudieux & Sean Beaven worked with the band during the late 90s, incorporating new electronic and industrial elements to the music.
 Rolling Stone stated that the label planned for the album to be released in late 1999.
 By August 1999, the band had recorded over 30 songs for the album, which was tentatively entitled 2000 Intentions.

 In November 1999, during an interview with Kurt Loder for MTV, Rose said that he had re-recorded Appetite for Destruction with the then-new band, apart from two songs which he had replaced with "Patience" and "You Could Be Mine".
 During the interview, Rose announced the title of the upcoming album, Chinese Democracy.
 Rose explained:

 Band manager Doug Goldstein stated in November 1999 that the band had 'almost finished' recording the music, and the album was due out some time in 2000.
 Later that month, the band released a new song, the industrial styled "Oh My God", which was included on the soundtrack of the film End of Days.
 The track featured additional guitar work by Dave Navarro and Gary Sunshine, Rose's personal guitar teacher.
 Rose claimed that former members Duff McKagan and Matt Sorum had 'failed to see the potential' of the song and had no interest in recording or playing the piece.

 In August 1999, guitarist Robin Finck departed the band to rejoin his former band, Nine Inch Nails, on tour.
 In March 2000, avant-garde guitarist Brian Carroll, more commonly referred to as Buckethead, joined Guns N' Roses as a replacement for Finck.
 Also in March 2000, drummer Josh Freese left the band.
 He was replaced by former Primus drummer Bryan Mantia, known professionally as Brain.
 Robin Finck returned to the band in late 2000, to complement Buckethead on lead guitar.
 With the album nearing completion in mid-2000, producer Roy Thomas Baker convinced Rose to re-record it, causing further delays.